Trung28899/NodeJS-Mongoose/README.txt

                     populate()

         b.
 Removing items from cart:
-            - Code in 9th Commit
+            - Code in 9th Commit, will show creating an order, contains both creating order and removing items
             - ./models/user.js: find removeFromCart() to see how we operate this operation
             - ./controllers/shop.js: under postCartDeleteProduct()